The will of survival!

 In spite of her age, Um Mohammed attends a literacy class, where she learns to read and write in Arabic alongside other women, all of whom are trying to overcome a harsh situation.
 Even the teaching center has been shelled several times.

-Throughout the month which I intermittently spent with Um Mohammad, I saw her as a good example of the sincere wife.
-She was paying close attention to and looking after her husband.
+Throughout the month which I intermittently spent with Um Mohammad, she was sincerely paying close attention to and looking after her husband.
 Despite the difficulties that his deteriorating health have posed, she truly loves him.

 I still remember what Abu Mohammed told me one time, when describing the sincerity of his wife: